klebs6/klebs-general/resume-generator/README.md

 ## Notes

 This project was written to help a friend who does not know latex.
-The goal here is to abstract over the compilation syntax so that folks can quickly get up and running.
+The goal here is to abstract over the compilation syntax so that folks can get up and running quickly.